RahulTeja25/Spotify_etl_aws/README.md

 4) Destination Data Warehouse in S3 Bucket:
 Transferred the processed and refined dataset to a destination S3 bucket designated as the data warehouse.

-5)Database Creation with AWS Glue Crawler:
+5) Database Creation with AWS Glue Crawler:
 Leveraged AWS Glue Crawler to recognize the structure of the dataset and automatically create a database.
 The database was instrumental in organizing and categorizing the data for efficient querying.